WHERE THERE'S A WILL,

 Different types of SNT cater to various circumstances.

-A first-party special needs trust is a way to keep money safe for someone who has a disability and needs help.
+This type of trust is a way to keep money safe for someone who has a disability and needs help.
 This money usually comes from the person with the disability themselves.
 It can be money they already have or things they’ll get in the future, like an inheritance or a lawsuit settlement.
 The money in this trust can only be used to help the person with the disability.
 After they pass away, the trust has to give some of the money back to a program called Medicaid, if they used it.
 Only after Medicaid gets its share can the rest of the money go to others.

-A pooled special needs trust is like a special bank account that many people with disabilities put their money into.
+A pooled trust is like a special bank account that many people with disabilities put their money into.
 This helps them keep their money safe and even make it grow.
 The group that takes care of the trust knows how to invest the money to make it more over time.
 This is helpful because it can be hard to manage money on your own when you have a disability.
 The trust can also help pay for things that the person with the disability needs, like medical care or things that make life better.
 When the person passes away, any leftover money in the trust usually helps other people in similar situations.

 Steps to Establishing a SpecialNeeds Trust